Nina Gold

-Nina Gold is a casting director known for her work on the HBO series Rome and Game of Thrones.
-She has also worked as casting director in movies like The Martian, Star Wars: The Force Awakens, Star Wars: The Last Jedi, and Solo: A Star Wars Story.
+Nina Gold is a British casting director known for her work on the HBO series Rome and Game of Thrones, the Netflix series The Crown, and the Sky Studios series The Day of the Jackal (2024).
+She has also worked as casting director in films such as Les Misérables, The Martian, The Two Popes, Conclave, and five films in the Star Wars franchise.

 Career

 Gold began casting while at university, studying at Christ's College, University of Cambridge.
 Her first casting job was to recruit extras for an AC/DC music video.
 After spending several years casting for music videos and commercials, Gold cast a McDonald's commercial directed by Mike Leigh in 1992.
 Seven years later, Leigh hired Gold to cast Topsy-Turvy, her first major film.
 Gold has been responsible for the casting of roles in seven of Mike Leigh's films since 1999.

 After casting the HBO series Rome, Gold was hired in 2009 by David Benioff and D. B. Weiss to cast a new HBO series, Game of Thrones, alongside Robert Sterne.
+She cast the Amy Winehouse biopic, Back to Black, released in 2024.